-1.2.
+1.3.
 Virgin Media Park and Charge Consortium project (VPACH)

-Liberty Global recently announced a VPACH,6 a project in conjunction with a number of delivery partners, local authorities and specialist technology organisations, with the aim of deploying and operating 1,200 on-street charging sockets over the next 18 months.
-The aim is to revolutionise on-street electric vehicle charging by utilising our network infrastructure.
+Liberty Global recently announced a VPACH.
+6 a project in conjunction with a number of delivery partners, local authorities and specialist technology organisations, with the aim of deploying and operating 1,200 on-street charging sockets over the next 18 months.
+The aim is to revolutionise onstreet electric vehicle charging by utilising our network infrastructure.

 The project will make on street Electric Vehicle Charging affordable for local residents, and create a fully funded model for Local Authorities.
-Given we have 40,000 powered street cabinets and 170,000 km of ducts, the project has been created in partnership with Innovate UK to help local authorities find a solution to limited on-street EVCPs and thereby encourage more people to use electric vehicles making them more attractive to residents without access to off-street parking.
-It will also allow extra charging points to be added with minimal disruption caused by additional roadworks.
-The rollout of Electric Vehicle Charging Stations using our connectivity will build a fully scalable electric vehicle charging network, helping the UK government move closer to its goal of reducing net carbon emissions to zero by 2050.
+The plan is to utilise Virgin Media's 40,000 powered street cabinets and 170,000 km of ducts, creating an under the pavement network to power and give connectivity to above the ground charging points.
+The project has been created to respond to Innovate UK's call to help local authorities find a solution to limited on-street electric car charging points and encourage more people to use electric vehicles making them more attractive to residents without access to off-street parking.
+It will allow extra charging points to be added to our underground passive network with minimal disruption caused by additional roadworks.

 This creates a foundation upon which a variety of Charging Point Operators can install their open source and fully integrated hardware and systems.
-Given our large Civils Team, we can install EVCPs at a competitive rate and quicker pace, because we are connecting to our own network.
-This places us in a better position when negotiation with CPOs, and we are able to pass our cost saving efforts on to Residents and LAs.
+Given our large Civils Team, we can install EVCP infrastructure at a competitive rate and quicker pace, because we are connecting to our own network.
+This places us in a better position when negotiation with CPOs, and we are able to pass our cost saving efforts on to Residents and Local Authorities.